-If you have any of your own ideas or interesting links to share, comment on our social media posts for this page so that other parents can see them too.
+If you’ve any ideas or links to share, please comment on our social media posts for this page so that other parents can see them too.

 Remember Art Attack?
 Well, now might be the time to take a trip down memory lane.

-There’s lots you can do with items you’ve got around the house without even spending an extra penny.
-I mean, the cardboard from all that toilet roll you’ve been stockpiling might as well be put to good use (just kidding, of course: don’t be a hoarder, do be a recycler!).
+There’s lots you can do with items you’ve got around the house without spending an extra penny.

 Here are just a few of the great resources online with crafty ideas you might want to try: